ethereum/consensus-specs/specs/simple-serialize.md

 #### List/Vectors

-Deserialize each object in the list.
+Deserialize each element in the list.
 1. Get the length of the serialized list.
 2. Loop through deserializing each item in the list until you reach the entire length of the list.